How to Go Plastic-Free: Sustainable Packaging Alternatives

 -

 Fill paper mailers to less capacity than poly mailers.
-If you typically stock a few sizes of poly mailers and ask your team to select sizes based on the dimensions of each shipment, you will want to train them to choose a slightly larger paper mailer than they would have had they been working with poly mailers.
+If you typically stock several sizes of poly mailers and have your team choose based on each shipment’s dimensions, you’ll want to train them to pick a slightly larger paper mailer than they would have chosen in poly.

 -

-Seal paper mailers with more pressure and time to ensure a strong adhesive bond to keep the package from opening during transit.
+Seal paper mailers with more pressure and time to ensure a strong adhesive bond.
+This will keep the package from opening during transit.

 -

 Paper requires more pressure applied to the sealing adhesive strip than plastic-based materials.
-Apply pressure for a few seconds longer to ensure the adhesive of the mailer has cured (this is especially true for recycled paper surfaces, which have shorter and fuzzier fibers than virgin paper).
-Missing this step can cause paper mailers to open during transit, leading to returns, damages, missing shipments, and products.
+Apply pressure for a few seconds longer to ensure the mailer’s adhesive has cured (this is especially true for recycled paper surfaces, which have shorter and fuzzier fibers than virgin paper).
+Missing this step can cause paper mailers to open during transit, leading to returns, damages, and missing shipments.

 -

 In addition to the added time and pressure needed to seal the mailer, expect to give equal attention to the adherence of the shipping label.
-Recycled paper fibers are shorter and more textured than virgin paper or plastic, and it may require a stronger adhesive or more pressure to get a firm stick on the shipping label.
-We offer a high tack direct thermal shipping label with a hot melt, industrial-strength adhesive.
-These are ideal for paper mailers with adherence issues with standard shipping labels.
+Recycled paper fibers are shorter and more textured than virgin paper or plastic.
+They may require a stronger adhesive or more pressure to get a firm stick on the shipping label.
+We offer high tack direct thermal shipping labels, with hot melt, industrial-strength adhesives.
+These are ideal for paper mailers, which have adherence issues with standard shipping labels.

 Paper void fill and hangtags typically require more time than automated plastic alternatives.
 For example, many brands swap plastic void fill pillows with paper-based GreenWrap.
 While we love this switch, fulfilling with GreenWrap is more time-intensive than pillow machines.
 We can help you transition from an automated air pillow void fill to an automated paper pillow option when working at high volumes.